BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2016-09-26-September_Newsletter.markdown

 Although techniques were mentioned it seems that we still need to repeat some features of photography for anyone new to the process, composition being the main concern.

-There were no competitions this month- .
+There were no competitions this month.

 <br>